Best Way to Cut Tile – Which Tool to Use? – Reviews & Buyer’s Guide

 - ✅ Porcelain Cutter Hand Tool desighed with smooth slide way without obstacle and Solid steel rail, more stability provied.
 Movable...

-Up to this point, the reviews have focused on making straight cuts.
-Straight cuts probably are most of the project, but at some point, you may need, or want to make a more intricate cut.
-Say around a floor drain in a shower or around a plumbing fixture or vent in a wall.
+Up to this point, the reviews have focused on the best way to cut tile in a straight line.
+Straight cuts probably are most of the project, but at some point, you may need, or want to make, a more intricate cut, say around a floor drain in a shower or around a plumbing fixture or vent in a wall.
+The best way to cut tile on a curve or intricately is better done with one of these options.

 1. Rotary Tool with Diamond Cutters – Our Top Recommendation for Intricate Cuts